 The most defining feature of the SNES controller is undoubtedly its distinctive four-button diamond layout (A, B, X, Y), complemented by two shoulder buttons (L and R).
 This configuration was a radical departure, allowing for more complex inputs and greater player agency.
 The colored buttons on the Japanese and PAL versions also added a vibrant, playful touch that became instantly recognizable.

 Why was this layout so impactful?
 It moved beyond simple “jump and attack” functions, enabling games to introduce actions like spinning, charging, and context-sensitive commands with unprecedented fluidity.
 The addition of L and R buttons marked the first time shoulder buttons were prominently featured on a mainstream console controller, paving the way for intricate control schemes in future generations.
 As game design veteran Marcus Chen notes, “The SNES controller’s layout wasn’t just intuitive; it was prophetic.
-It laid the groundwork for how we interact with games even today, a testament to its forward-thinking design.”
+It laid the groundwork for how we interact with games even today, a shows its forward-thinking design.”

 The controller’s subtle curvature and extended “dog bone” shape also fit naturally into the hands, reducing fatigue during long gaming sessions.
 This focus on ergonomics was a significant leap, acknowledging that comfort was crucial for sustained engagement and precise control.